collardm/cv-dl-crashcourse/README.md

     $ python3 -m pip install --upgrade -r requirements.txt

+* Note: You may want to remove dlib from the requirements.txt

 Congrats!
 You are ready to learn Compute Vision and Deep Learning, hands on!

 Next, jump to the first tutorial **Day 1 : Face detection with OpenCV and deep learning**